V-Wong/chip8/README.md

 # CHIP-8 Emulator
 ## Overview
 A basic emulator for the CHIP-8 virtual machine written in C++ with Simple DirectMedia Layer (SDL) for graphics rendering.

+This is my first C++ project and I used this as an opportunity to learn modern C++ practices.
+This includes the use of high level C++ abstractions as well utilising automated memory management.
+However, my limited experience with C++ will definitely show with less than ideal solutions at times.

+Please feel free to pull request any improvements you see.

 ### Features
 - Replication of the CHIP-8 instruction set architecture.